ZwiiDoan/purchase-transactions-service/README.md

   and [Wiremock](https://wiremock.org/docs/junit-jupiter/) to stimulate the [Treasury Reporting Rates of Exchange API](https://fiscaldata.treasury.gov/datasets/treasury-reporting-rates-exchange/treasury-reporting-rates-of-exchange).
   In remote and production environments, these dependencies are expected to be production-grade systems such as AWS RDS and the actual API.
 The application is also expected to be deployed as multiple Docker containers/computing instances in a High Availability and Secured Infrastructure with production-grade systems such as AWS ECS/EKS exposing endpoints via an API Gateway.
 * The application uses [Flyway](https://flywaydb.org/) to manage [DB migrations](src/main/resources/db/migration).
   Flyway is enabled at application start-up in local Development and Test environments but will be executed in a separated CD Pipeline in remote environments.

-### Demo
+### Local Run/Demo

 Execute from repo's root directory